Petito-Laundrie trial moved to 2024, hearing set for Roberta’s ‘burn after reading’ letter

 Matthew Luka, representing the Laundries, recommended “somewhere in the middle.”
 Judge Brewer, upon checking the court’s schedule, found a two-week window from May 13-24, 2024 that all parties agreed on.

-The trial’s delay to 2024 was considered necessary after multiple pre-trial hearings yet to be conducted, including Bertolino’s motion to dismiss and Luka’s motion for a protective order to prevent Roberta Laundrie’s letter to Brian from being admissible in the trial.
+The trial’s delay to 2024 was considered necessary since multiple pre-trial hearings are yet to be conducted, including Bertolino’s motion to dismiss and Luka’s motion for a protective order to prevent Roberta Laundrie’s letter to Brian from being admissible in the trial.

 When to expect decision on Roberta’s letter